Traditional Door County Fish Boils

 See the White Gull fish boil on the award winning podcast Explore the Door.

-If you'd like to know more about the history of the Door County Fish Boil, watch the excellent video made for Door County Today's TV program, as related by White Gull Innkeeper Andy Coulson, Master Boiler Tom Christianson and our friend Dan Peterson, owner and Master Boiler of the Viking Grill in Ellison Bay.
+If you'd like to know more about the history of the Door County Fish Boil, watch the excellent video made for Door County Today's TV program, as related by White Gull Innkeeper Andy Coulson, former Master Boiler Tom Christianson and our friend Dan Peterson, owner and Master Boiler of the Viking Grill in Ellison Bay.

 "What is a Door County fish boil, and why would I want to try one?"